-PART I: ALIGNMENT WITH GREEN BOND PRINCIPLES AND SOCIAL BONDS PRINCIPLES
+PART I: ALIGNMENT WITH ICMA GREEN, SOCIAL BONDS PRINCIPLES

-This section evaluates the alignment of the Deutsche Bank's Green Financing Framework (as of June 2022) with ICMA GBP.
+This section evaluates the alignment of the Deutsche Bank's Sustainable Instruments Framework (as of January 9, 2024) with the ICMA GBP and SBP.

-GBP AND SBP ALIGNMENT OPINION 1.
-Use of Proceeds ✓ The Use of Proceeds description provided by Deutsche Bank's Green Financing Framework is aligned with the GBP.
-The Issuer's green categories align with the asset categories as proposed by the GBP.
-Criteria are defined in a clear and transparent manner.
-Disclosure of distribution of proceeds by asset category is provided and environmental/social benefits are described and quantified.
+ICMA'S GBP AND SBPEH ALIGNMENT OPINION 1.
+Use of Proceeds ✓ The Use of Proceeds description provided by Deutsche Bank's Sustainable Instruments Framework is aligned with the ICMA's Green Bond Principles and Social Bond Principles.
+The Issuer's green and social categories align with the categories as proposed by the ICMA's Green Bond Principles and Social Bond Principles.
+The criteria are defined in a clear and transparent manner, disclosure of distribution of proceeds by eligible category is provided and environmental and social benefits.
 The Issuer defines exclusion criteria for harmful asset categories.
-The Issuer defines the exclusion criteria for harmful asset categories in line with best market practice.
-2. Process for Asset Evaluation and Selection ✓ The Process for Asset Evaluation and Selection description provided by Deutsche Bank's Green Financing Framework is aligned with the GBP.
+2. Process for Asset Evaluation and Selection The Process for Asset Evaluation and Selection description provided by Deutsche Bank's Sustainable Instruments Framework is aligned with the ICMA's Green Bond Principles and Social Bond Principles.
 The asset selection process is defined and structured in a congruous manner.
-ESG risks associated with the asset categories are identified and managed through an appropriate process.
+ESG risks associated with the eligible categories are identified and managed through the Environmental and Social policy framework for environmental and social risks.
 Moreover, the assets selected show alignment with the sustainability strategy of the Issuer.
-The Issuer involves various stakeholders in this process and identifies the alignment of their green assets with official or market-wide taxonomies and to reference any green standards or certifications used, in line with best market practice.
-3. Management of Proceeds ✓ The Management of Proceeds provided by Deutsche Bank's Green Financing Framework is aligned with the GBP.
-The net proceeds collected will be equal to the amount allocated to eligible assets, with no exceptions.
+The Issuer involves various stakeholders in this process and identify alignment of their green assets with official or market-wide taxonomies and to reference any green standards or certifications used, in line with best market practice.
+3. Management of Proceeds ~ The Management of Proceeds proposed by Deutsche Bank's Sustainable Instruments Framework is aligned with the ICMA's Green Bond Principles and Social Bond Principles.

+The net proceeds collected will be equal to the amount allocated to eligible assets.
 The net proceeds are tracked in an appropriate manner and attested in a formal internal process.
-The net proceeds are managed on an aggregated basis for multiple Green Bonds (portfolio approach).
+The net proceeds are managed on an aggregated basis for multiple instruments (portfolio approach).
 Moreover, the Issuer discloses the temporary investment instruments for unallocated proceeds.
-The Issuer has defined an expected allocation period of 12 months and discloses the nature of temporary investments, in line with best market practice.
-4. Reporting Bank's Green Financing Framework GBP.
-The Issuer commits to disclose the al transparently and to report in an app The reporting will be publicly available website.
-Deutsche Bank explains expected reporting will be at the asset the type of information that will be The allocation and impact reporting provided by Deutsche Bank's Green Financing Framework is aligned with the GBP.
+4. Reporting \checkmark The allocation and impact reporting proposed by Deutsche Bank's Sustainable Instruments Framework is aligned with the ICMA's Green Bond Principles and Social Bond Principles.
 The Issuer commits to disclose the allocation of proceeds transparently and to report in an appropriate frequency.
-The reporting will be publicly available on the Issuer's website.
-Deutsche Bank explains that the level of expected reporting will be at the asset category level and the type of information that will be reported.
+The reporting will be publicly available on the Issuer's website 4 .
+Deutsche Bank explains the level of expected reporting and the type of information that will be reported.
 Moreover, the Issuer commits to report annually.
-The Issuer is transparent on the level of impact reporting and on the information reported in the impact report, in line with best market practice.
-Additionally, the Issuer discloses the location and link of the report, in line with best market practice.
+The Issuer is transparent about the information reported, frequency, scope and the level of impact reporting and provide an overview of indicative impact indicators for the respective categories to be financed.
+Furthermore, commits to have a third party auditing the allocation report, in line with best market practice.